That is who I am.

 She did say, “you are really young to be starting, when did your mom start menopause?”

-My mom and grandma didn’t start young, I won’t divulge as they were ladies, unlike their daughter and granddaughter who shares everything with the world.
+My mom and grandma didn’t start young, I won’t divulge as they were ladies, unlike their daughter and granddaughter who shares everything with the world on a blog.

-But then she asked about my dad’s mom and it hit me, “I don’t know” I said.
+So then she asked about my dad’s mom and it hit me as I said, “I don’t know”.

 I found out later, she died at age 41, so my genetic ties may be linked to hers and as I sat on the table with the crunchy paper gown over my legs, I felt very linked to a grandmother I never had the pleasure of meeting.